59th Street in Manhattan

 Buildings along Central Park South, part of the 59th Street, seen from Central Park.
 Vintage postcard, postmark 1953, showing some apartments hotels overlooking Central Park (Acacia Card Company, photo by Ewing Galloway).

-Buildings in Central Park South, in the background, seen from Columbus Circle (entrance to Subway station), around 1990.
+Buildings in Central Park South, in the background, seen from Columbus Circle (entrance to Subway station), about the 1990s.
 The Merchant’s Gate in Central Park is on the left.

 Midtown skyscrapers of Manhattan, looking south from Central Park.
 Photograph taken in January 1931, Hampshire House was under construction (vintage postcard, W.M.
 Frange / Manhattan Post Card Publishing Co.).